AJPachecoBaja/MECA482_Spring2022_FurutaPendulum/README.md

 ### 2.1 Sketch

+Our team
-Our team followed the provided workbook Rotary Pendulum (ROTPEN) published by Quanser.
-The figure below is provided from the Quanser workbook, it depicts the rotarty pendulum in a freebody diagram.
+            it depicts the rotarty pendulum in a freebody diagram.

 <p align="center">
   <img